Asia / Tribal tattoos

 Experiences with the Kochi nomadic people during trips to Afghanistan

 Nomadism and the people who practice it have a special place in the Last Places ethnographic trips.
-The Kochi tribe are part of the Afghan landscape and we like to value their unique world, look and aesthetics.
+The Kochi people are part of the landscape of Afghanistan and we like to value their unique world, look and aesthetics.
 During our ethnographic trips in Afghanistan we always try to spend some time with a community of Kochi to capture some of the nomadic spirit of Afghanistan.

 Visit to a Kochi community during an ethnographic trip to Afghanistan